TheRaihan/ISAD5004/documents/RaihanTaher_21999464_ISEReport.md

 - The birthday input is assumed to be either in DD-MM-YYYY or DD Month YYYY format.
 This is handled by the get_valid_birthday_input method, which converts the input to a consistent DDMMYYYY format.
 - I assumed the property name for the Person class and passed it as hard coded peremeter in the constructor.

-## Modularity
+# Modularity
 While implementing the initial design using modularity concept I got better ideas of imprvoing mentainability and readability of the code.

 - I moved my global methods to Helper class which opened rooms for future improvement, easier to understand and allows for independent testing of each class.

 - I used static methods in the Helper class because these methods do not rely on instance-specific data.
 They perform general tasks that can be utilized without needing an instance of the class, making them suitable for utility functions.

-- For unit testing I made two seperate class as well (TestPerson and TestHelper) for the respected classes.
+- For unit testing I made two seperate class as well.
+TestPerson and TestHelper for the respected classes.

 Now the final design separates the functionalities into two classes: Person and Helper.
 This adheres to the principle of separation of concerns, where Person handles the attributes and behaviors of an individual, and Helper provides utility functions to support these behaviors.